Three Interludes(2018) 9’

 1 The Deep; 2 Shore; 3 Fleet

-The second interlude, Shore, accompanies the protagonist of the opera being washed up, semi-conscious, on a coastline.
+The second interlude, Shore, depicts Kai, the protagonist of the opera, being washed up, semi-conscious, on a coastline.
 As she comes around, she is confronted by an ugly, polluted wasteland instead of the paradise she is desperate to see.
-The music, a dark chorale for low strings and brass, ebbs and flows, occasionally punctuated by sinuous fragments of melody which grow in intensity as the music progresses.
-Devastated at the wasteland around her, our protagonist turns to leave the shore and return to her oceanic home, but in doing so she realises she is not alone.
+Devastated, she turns to leave and return to her oceanic home, but in doing so she realises she is not alone.

-The final interlude, Fleet, (which will actually appear before Shore in the opera) describes the protagonist’s journey from The Deep to a viewing platform where she can see and hear the land and sky above.
+The third interlude, Fleet, (which appears before Shore in the opera) describes Kai’s journey from The Deep to a viewing platform where she can see and hear the land and the sky.
 She has heard stories of the beauty of the surface of the Earth and yearns to feel the air on her face, to hear birdsong.
-However, visiting the surface is forbidden for ordinary citizens of The Deep, she must be quick and deft to escape discovery!
-The music is largely fast and rhythmic, growing from a single line melody which fragments across the orchestra.
+However, visiting the surface is forbidden for ordinary citizens of The Deep, she has to move quickly if she is not to be discovered!
 MB

 Articles & reviews

 Mark Bowden on Writing for BBC NOW at 90 / Steph Power / Wales Arts Review